 After he ate for a little bit a nurse took him to get his weight and height.
 They gave him the Vitamin K shot while he was on me skin-to-skin but I opted out of the others for informed reasons.
 I could see a huge difference in his alertness versus Savannah’s when she was born, not only because he was born naturally, free of any meds, but he didn’t have the goop over his eyes.
 Anytime someone spoke, he turned his head to look at them and see where the voice came from.
 It was so cool to see what he was capable of right at birth.
 I could already see a personality, and ways he reminded me of his sister.
 Though he looked a little like my father-in-law and my brother.
 I was afraid that I wouldn’t have a connection with this baby, but it felt like a first birth all over again.
 I was in awe and in love.
 I just wanted to hold him and never let go, shield him from how scary it is to experience the world after birth.

-What I’m Salty About
+What I’m salty about

-My situation could have been a very happy birth story (even with my doula and photog missing it) if this midwife had treated me like I’m the owner of my body, and the only person who should make the decisions for it.
+My situation could have been a very happy birth story (even with my doula and photographer missing it) if this midwife had treated me like I’m the owner of my body, and the only person who should make the decisions for it.
 When I signed the hospital consent forms I crossed a lot out and wrote that it needed to be informed consent.
-They clearly didn’t read that, and this was a situation where I should have been informed and asked along the way anyway as nothing was a dangerous critical life-saving situation and I was alert, capable of speaking.
+They clearly didn’t read that, and this was a situation where I should have been informed and asked along the way anyway as nothing was a dangerous critical life-saving situation and I was alert and capable of speaking.